UBC-CIC/student-assistance-chatbot/README.md

 # Changelog

-No changes have been conducted since the app has been released to the public.
+No changes have been conducted since the app has not been released to the public.

 # Credits